Oz web app for cloud agents import VideoEmbed from '@components/VideoEmbed.astro'; The [Oz web app](https://oz.warp.dev) provides a visual interface for managing cloud agents. You can start runs, browse agents and skills, create schedules, configure environments, and set up integrations—all without

 Creating an environment

-- Docker image — Specify a Docker image (Warp provides prebuilt dev images, or use your own)
+- Choose a Docker image.
+Warp provides prebuilt dev images, or you can use your own.

 Integrations